 They are all charming, self-contained, quirkily furnished and all with a double bedroom, bathroom and sitting area.
 Each one has a kitchen, too, but you can eat in the hotel and use the big bar there if you prefer.
 Either way, we provide breakfast ingredients for your first morning just in case…

-One cottage, the Coach House, can be configured for an extra bed downstairs if required.
+Two cottages, the Coach House and the Servants’ Quarters, can be configured for an extra bed if required.

 The Gardener’s Cottage was built in 1998 using materials salvaged from an early settlers cottage built circa 1840 at South Arm.
 Heavy oak beams, pit-sawn timbers and richly coloured fabrics together with a very pleasing array of antique furnishing create a cosy and intimate atmosphere.
 A spa bath is carefully concealed by heavy colonial cedar doors.

-That`s our name for two ultra-smart Pavilions tucked away in the garden that salute the 21st century.
-Choose one of these to put you in the mood for the cutting edge art at MONA!
+That’s our name for two ultra-smart Pavilions tucked away in the garden that salute the 21st century.
+Choose one of these to put you in the mood for on-trend Hobart and the cutting edge art at MONA!